vruusmann/blog/_posts/2015-05-15-jpmml_model_api_vendor_extensions.md

 Just like the exception message suggests, the solution is to make the MathML class model known to the JAXB runtime.

-A `javax.xml.bind.JAXBContext` instance can be created by calling the `JAXBContext#newInstance(Class...)` method with a list of XML registry classes as arguments.
+A `javax.xml.bind.JAXBContext` objects can be created by calling the `JAXBContext#newInstance(Class...)` method with a list of XML registry classes as arguments.
 Currently, this list must include `org.dmg.pmml.ObjectFactory` and `org.w3c.math.ObjectFactory` classes.

-A custom `JAXBContext` instance passes complete type information to its child `javax.xml.bind.Marshaller` and `javax.xml.bind.Unmarshaller` instances.
+A custom `JAXBContext` object passes complete type information to its child `javax.xml.bind.Marshaller` and `javax.xml.bind.Unmarshaller` objects.
 The marshalling and unmarshalling behaviour can be further modified by adjusting generic as well as implementation-specific configuration options.
 For example, setting the generic `jaxb.formatted.output` configuration option to `true` will indentate the XML document to make it more human friendly:

 ``` java
 private static JAXBContext mixedContext = null;